 If this is a project that you’re going to do a lot or if these are gifts and you want them to be perfect, invest in a mini iron.
-A regular iron worked, but was a bit awkward.
+A regular iron worked but was a bit awkward.

-I worked on a space covered in a towel, so that it could keep my glass steady and be nearby in case the glass became hot.
+I worked on a space covered in a towel so that it could keep my glass steady and be nearby in case the glass became hot.
 That never happened, but I was prepared.

 Tips for Your Design

 I chose a skull, which is not able to be cut apart.
 If I did it again, I would make it smaller.

 For phrases, space them in a manner that makes them easy to cut apart.
 When you apply them, cut close to the edges so that you can place them closer together on the glass.

 Applying the HTV to Glass

-- Start with very clean glasses.
+Start with very clean glasses.
 Use rubbing alcohol on the glass to remove any oil from your fingers.

 It wasn’t necessary during this part of the process.
 In fact, it made it feel dangerous and I couldn’t get the vinyl to stick until I removed it.

 You can tell when it has adhered because it pulls away from the plastic and sticks to the glass.

-- After you pull the plastic off, cover it with freezer paper and iron it a bit longer, especially the tiny parts.
+Pull the plastic off.
+After you pull the plastic off, cover it with freezer paper and iron it a bit longer, especially the tiny parts.